ktrnka/faq-builder/blog_posts/gaming/gaming_for_tech.md

 - B2B/SaaS companies tend to provide a lot of stability for the team, much more than I ever appreciated
 - B2B/SaaS companies in my experience don't need to compete as much on quality.
 It's much more affected by sales and business relationships

-# FTUE

-- Because switching costs are low, you have a very short amount of time to hook a player on your game.
-The same can be true of direct-to-consumer apps, and even in some cases B2B2C apps

-When someone uses your app

-* “Onboarding in most apps is straightforward.
-Games are different—you’re teaching a new grammar.”

-* “Tutorial popups are forgettable; quests that *force* you to learn are sticky.”

-* “The best FTUE is invisible: you feel like you’re playing, not reading a manual.”

-## Takeaways
-- The core challenges are similar: Users don't want to read a lot, and want to use your app or play your game ASAP
-- Because games have to be fresh and interesting, there's more of a tendency to NEED explanation
-- In my opinion, many apps have moved towards a "show don't tell" approach to user training

 # Operations

 I found it interesting to compare and contrast the operations of 98point6 (24/7 healthcare) to Palia (24/7 gaming).